Plan changes for group 5

 Highest average salary of four years instead of five

 With fewer years to average your salary across, your HAS may be higher.
-This will have a positive impact on your lifetime pension as most group 5 members have a higher salary toward the end of their careers because of wage increases and promotions.
+This has a positive impact on your lifetime pension as most group 5 members have a higher salary toward the end of their careers because of wage increases and promotions.

 Pension option: A 10-year guaranteed life pension